dollydeveloper/creating_post_management/README.md

 Posts Display Screen: Showcases all created posts.
 Each post includes an option to edit.
 A button at the bottom redirects users to the Create Post Screen.
 Create Post Screen: Allows users to create new posts.
 Supports editing of existing posts.
 Validates input to ensure both title and content are provided.

 Installation
-Clone the repository: git clone https://github.com/varadevipriya/createpost.git cd post-management-app
+Clone the repository: git clone https://github.com/varadevipriya/creating_post_management.git

 Install dependencies:
 npm install